the craft of acting

 04

-In a group debrief with Geoffrey and the ATK team, you find out exactly what the six weeks revealed about you as an actor: what is working, what needs attention, and where your next level of growth begins.
+Next Steps Sessions are recurring ATK debriefs with Geoffrey and the ATK team.
+In a guided group conversation, you find out exactly what the first six sessions revealed about you as an actor: what is working, what needs attention, and where your next level of growth begins.

 If something is still unclear, this is the place to clear it.